 • Exciting option: gamble, and hope that a more risky investment pays off.
 This tends to favour new technologies, and buying the debt of people who can least afford to repay it.
 (Just ask Merrill Lynch, Morgan Stanley, or the population of Greece about the latter.)

 As I explained in a previous report on robotics and automation, banks’ talented, skilled, empathetic human employees are already functioning like robots, because the companies for which they work have become giant compliance systems.

-As anyone knows who has sought financial advice recently, or tried to open an account in a physical branch, you’re talked through a series of slides and tick boxes, the output of which is ‘Yes’ or ‘No’.
-Bank employees are forbidden to step outside of those algorithm-like instructions and use their human intuition.
+As anyone knows who has tried to open an account in a physical branch, you’re talked through a series of slides and tick boxes, the output of which is ‘Yes’ or ‘No’.
+Bank employees are forbidden to step outside of these algorithm-like instructions and use their human intuition.
 If the computer says ‘no’ then the answer really is ‘no’.
-That’s precisely how robots work, so those processes may as well be automated.
-In time they will be (in a sense it’s insulting to everyone involved to give such decisions a human face).
+That’s how robots work, so those processes may as well be automated.

-So the hidden story of robotic automation is that more and more industries will ask their human employees to behave in a machine-like way as stage one in a long journey towards automating those tasks.
+So the hidden story of robotic automation is that more and more industries will ask their human employees to behave in a machine-like way, and this will be stage one in a long journey towards automating their jobs.
 In any industries that choose to adopt machine-like behaviour, machines will win.